GusCarr/Uirlis/README.md

     Copyright (C) 2016  Gustavo E. Carr

     Huge thanks to the late Felipe Evans, Msc.
-Eng. for long hours chatting and teaching me about programming among many other interesting topics.
+Eng. for long hours chatting and teaching me about programming among many other interesting topics, we all miss you a lot.

     IMPORTANT NOTICE: